Morphology of the banana plant

 The female (pistillate) flowers appear first.
 In cultivated bananas, the ovary develops into a seedless fruit by parthenocarpy (without being pollinated).
 As it lifts, the bract (a modified leaf associated with a reproductive structure, such as a flower) exposes a cluster of female flowers that are normally arranged in two rows.
 These flowers will develop into a hand of fruit.
 The number of hands in the bunch depends on the number of female clusters in the inflorescence, and varies depending on the genotype and environmental conditions.

 As the female flowers develop into fruit, the distal portion of the inflorescence elongates and produces clusters of male (staminate) flowers, each subtended by a bract.
-The male flowers in the male bud produce pollen that may or may not be sterile.
-A third type of flowers called hermaphrodite, or neutral, may be present on the stalk between the female flowers and the male bud, traditionally called the rachis, but which some scientists argue is part of the peduncle.
-They generally do not develop into fruit and their stamens do not produce pollen.
+In cultivated bananas, the male flowers in the male bud produce pollen that is more or less fertile.

 In botany, the peduncle is the stalk that supports the inflorescence.
 Yet, in the Descriptors for bananas, the peduncle refers only to the stalk between the leaf crown and the first hand of fruit, whereas the stalk that actually supports the female and male flowers is called rachis.
-Australian scientists argue that in keeping with the botanical definition of the term, the peduncle starts at the first visible node and ends at the meristem in the male bud.
-For what is traditionally called peduncle, they propose transitional peduncle because it supports organs that are in transition from leaves to bracts.
-They propose female peduncle for the section that supports the female flowers that become fruits, and male peduncle for the section that supports the nodes of male flowers, the traditional rachis.
+Australian scientists argue that in keeping with the botanical definition of the term, the peduncle extends to the meristem in the male bud and is composed of three sections.

 The bunch is the descriptive term that includes all the fruits.
 The fruits are arranged into hands, the former clusters of flowers that were each subtended by a bract.
 By analogy, the fruits in a hand are often called fingers.
 The largest bunch, according to Guinness World Records, weighed in at 130 kg.

 The male bud contains the male flowers enclosed in their bracts.
 It is sometimes called the bell.
-As the fruits mature, the rachis (or male peduncle) and male bud continue to grow.
 In some cultivars, the male bud ceases to grow after the fruits have set and can be more or less exhausted by the time the bunch reaches maturity.
 The presence or absence of the male bud is one of the traits used to distinguish cultivars.

 Also on this website